开始使用Flower¶

 launches 1 ClientApp

-).
-Flower then goes ahead an asks the ServerApp
+Flower then goes ahead and asks the ServerApp

 strategy.
 FedAvg

-knows that it should select 100% of the available clients (fraction_fit=1.0
+knows that it should select 50% of the

 instances receives a message, which causes it to call client_fn